 Early on, when that stranger hits your website, we need that two-pronged emotional reaction of, “Wow, this is really helpful.
 I've been looking for something just like this for hours.
 I can't believe I finally found it.”
 That’s deep, visceral emotional reaction number one that we absolutely, positively need to get.

 Reaction number two that we need to have is “What else do they have to say?
 This stuff was so good, they must have more information -- blogs, podcasts, webinars, eBooks, checklists, or downloadable special reports.
 Yes, I will give my business card information for what’s on the other side of that landing page.
 They’ve already started to educate me.
 They’ve already started to build up trust.”

 That's where content creation is not only effective at attracting strangers who've never heard of your company before, but it can also be very effective at converting those website visitors into leads.
 The leads then begin a relationship with your company and give you permission to educate and build trust with them over time.

 Content creation doesn't stop there either.
-To continue educating and building trust, we now know which buyer persona they are, who they are, what they care most about, we know where they are in the buyer’s journey, we know they're pretty early on.
+To continue educating and building trust, we now know which buyer persona they are, who they are, and what they care most about, we know where they are in the buyer’s journey, and we know they're pretty early on.
 We’re going to continue to provide additional content in the right context of them now being in the middle of the process and the consideration set.

 - We might send them a buyer's guide.